Knowinnovation/resources/documents/_virtual_ideas_lab/What is an Ideas Lab.md

 # The Ideas Lab#

 ## What is it? ##
-An Ideas Lab is an intensive, interactive workshop designed to produce radically innovative research project proposals.
+An Ideas Lab is an intensive, interactive workshop designed to produce innovative research project proposals.
 Participants, from a diverse range of disciplines, come together in a creative, free-thinking environment – away from their everyday routines and responsibilities – and immerse themselves in a collaborative process around an important problem or challenge.

 In the UK this event is called a Sandpit.
 It was conceived in 2003, by the Engineering and Physical Sciences Research Council (EPSRC), with the objective of inspiring innovative and inter-disciplinary research proposals.
 Knowinnovation helped with the early design, and we’ve been privileged to be involved with these workshops ever since.